The Antidote (2012) takes a critical look at self-help looking for common advice that is unscientific, wrong, or even plainly harmful.

-Removing your ego from the equation eventually leads to the ability of not taking things personally and, as Ray Dalio advises in Principles, the ability to look at yourself from above, as a machine.
+Removing your ego from the equation eventually leads to the ability to not take things personally and, as Ray Dalio advises in Principles, the ability to look at yourself from above, as a machine.

 #6.
 The Emptiness of Our Immortality Projects

-This section of The Antidote was for the best and most enlightening.
+This section of The Antidote was the best and most instructive.

 Whenever mortality was made salient, people would agree more with Bush’s Iraq invasion and were more likely to vote for Bush (Ogilvie et al, 2005).